 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

-Faheem Al Said arrived in Australia as a student.
+Faheem Al Said arrived in the U.S. as a student.
 After the successful completion of his education he managed to get a job here.
-Once that happened, he decided to start sending some money back home, to his ageing parents.
+Once that happened, he decided to start sending some money back home to his ageing parents.
 At that point, he figured he could send around $1,000 every month.

 The bank Faheem had an account with permitted electronic fund transfers to Oman.
 However, he felt he could get a better deal by comparing his options.
 He did, and this is what he found.

 |Exchange rate||$1 = $0.2478 OMR||$1 = $0.2668 OMR|